Head

 • e.g. <meta name="theme-color" content="#ffffff" />

-• chrome - default is white
+• for Chrome default is white

-• safari - detects automatically if not specified
+• Safari detects automatically, if not specified

 author - serves informational purpose